Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 no_version: true
 ---

-This guide explains what a system account is, how they vary from user accounts, and how to manage a system account using the [{{site.konnect_short_name}} API](https://developer.konghq.com/spec/5175b87f-bfae-40f6-898d-82d224387f9b/fc735302-d8ac-4e66-a9ef-225569a75d3c).
+This guide explains what a system account is, how it varies from a user account, and how to manage a system account using the [{{site.konnect_short_name}} API](https://developer.konghq.com/spec/5175b87f-bfae-40f6-898d-82d224387f9b/fc735302-d8ac-4e66-a9ef-225569a75d3c).

-System accounts are a service account in {{site.konnect_short_name}}.
-Because they are not associated with an email address and a user, system accounts can be used for automation and integrations.
+A system account is a service account in {{site.konnect_short_name}}.
+Because system accounts are not associated with an email address and a user, they can be used for automation and integrations.

 System accounts offer the following benefits over regular user accounts:

 * System accounts are not associated with an email address.
 This allows you to use the account as part of an automation or integration that isn't associated with any person’s identity.
-* When you use a user account as part of an automation or integration and that user leaves the company, this breaks the automation and integrations.
+* When you use a user account as part of an automation or integration and that user leaves the company, automation and integrations break.
 If you use a system account instead, the automation and integrations wouldn't break.
-* System accounts don't have sign-in credentials and therefor can't access the {{site.konnect_short_name}} UI.
+* System accounts don't have sign-in credentials and therefore can't access the {{site.konnect_short_name}} UI.
 These accounts are intended to be used with APIs and CLIs.

 The system account can use a {{site.konnect_short_name}} personal access token (PAT) the same way a [regular {{site.konnect_short_name}} user](/konnect/org-management/users/) can.
 In addition, the system account can be assigned roles directly or inherit the roles of a [team](/konnect/org-management/teams-and-roles/).
 As such, a PAT created by a system account inherits the roles assigned to the system account.